 Just see what it would be like to actually commit to a gesture.
 As the great John Wayne said (and nobody could do a gesture like John Wayne): “I think that’s the first lesson you learn in a high school play — that if you’re going to make a gesture, make it.”

 Making a gesture changes how you actually FEEL.
 Try it.
 You’ll see.
 You have no idea how safe you are being, sir.
 You have no idea how much you are willing to skip off the surface of the water.
 You want to be a singer, but you don’t understand the job.

 The Art of the Gesture is a dying art, in today’s more casual “over it” world.
 The singers who actually commit to gestures (and I’m not talking about dance moves, I’m talking about Elvis Presley-Judy Garland-Liza Minnelli GESTURES) are few and far between.
 I could pontificate on why this is, although that would make me boring.
 I think perhaps it’s a generational thing.
 You don’t want to seem like you give a shit.
 You don’t want to betray their hearts or reveal how much they need love, how much feeling they have to give.
 They fear rejection, so even some big stars play it safe.

 Anthony Hopkins came and spoke at my school.
-He was absolutely wonderful with us.
 One guy asked him a question, referring to the scene in Nixon where he broke down while praying with Henry Kissinger.
 The guy said, “You were so vulnerable … I was just wondering … how you protect yourself doing something like that?”